become a wildlife biologist

 I absolutely love being outdoors getting to study new species all the time.
 Learning about how they affect the ecology of an environment is fascinating to me.
 Conservation really means protecting wildlife and when I say wildlife I’m not just referring to animals but I’m talking about animals, plants, and their habitats so that our future generations can enjoy the wonderful landscapes and scenery that we can today.

 The U.S. Fish and Wildlife Service refuge system is actually the largest set of land and water put together specifically for the protection of wildlife.
-I had experiences at Maine Coastal Islands National Wildlife Refuge setting puffins.
-I later went to Umbagog National Wildlife Refuge in New Hampshire monitoring loon populations and moose populations.
+I had experiences at Maine Coastal Islands National Wildlife Refuge setting puffins and went to Umbagog National Wildlife Refuge in New Hampshire monitoring loon populations and moose populations.
 I had the experience of working at Blackwater National Wildlife Refuge studying an endangered species which will now be delisted soon called the dalmarva fox squirrel.
 They are these big oversized squirrels that seem to be getting hit by cars a lot because they are so slow and sluggish.

 Most squirrels go tree to tree to tree, well these guys are so slow that they come down a tree, go on the ground, come all the way back up the next tree, down the tree, and again but their populations are coming back now.
 When you collect all that data and all that information there’s a time when you have to be in the office to kind of analyze everything to see what the trends are to see what the populations are doing and that is very important data and very important things to do.
 You can also Chelsea in Conservation Connect, visit nctc.fws.gov/conservationconnect/.
 In each episode you’ll learn different careers, wildlife animals, and technology used to protect those animals.
 To find a wildlife refuge near you, visit fws.gov/refuges.